SiliconLabs/wisun-br-linux-docker/README.md

 # Launching the Wi-SUN Docker Image

-> Before you continue, you have to be aware that if no IPv6 network is detected (and no command line option prevents it), the image advertises a network configuration.
+> Before you continue, you have to be aware that, if no IPv6 network is detected (and no command line option prevents it), the image advertises a network configuration.
 It may impact the other hosts on your network.
-To avoid any inconvenience, we suggest to work with an isolated network.
+To avoid any inconvenience, we suggest working with an isolated network.
 See also [Can this image break my local network?](#can-this-image-break-my-local-network)

 At this stage, you have:
 * A Docker image named `wisun-img`, running the Wi-SUN stack upper-layer and a communication protocol to control an EFR32 running the Wi-SUN RCP image.
-* A macvlan interface named `wisun-net`, allowing a Docker container to access one of the Raspberry Pi IP communication interface (by default `eth0`).
+* A macvlan interface named `wisun-net`, allowing a Docker container to access one of the Raspberry Pi IP communication interfaces (by default `eth0`).

-Before connecting the WSTK to your Linux host, start dmesg to monitor new connected devices:
+Before connecting the mainboard to your Linux host, start dmesg to monitor new connected devices:

     dmesg -w

-Next, connect the WSTK main board with the EFR32 radio board to the Raspberry Pi through USB.
+Next, connect the mainboard with the EFR32 radio board to the Raspberry Pi through USB.
 Check the name of the new connected device in the dmesg output (by default `/dev/ttyACM0`).
 If the device name is different, pass the correct device name with `-d` (`--device`) in the following `docker run` command.